EMPAT94/empat94.github.io/_gs/tutorial.md

 'Except Arya.
 I wonder how she will get to level 3 here without having to heal?'

 I was looking at her as I thought that when she cast a heal upon herself.
 She must've noticed my questioning gaze, because she replied, "Ah, I don't have to heal actual wounds to get XP.
 If I just cast the spell, I get a little XP as well.
-It's much less, but it's something".
+It's much less, but it's something."
 If that is not a cheat power, I don't know what is.
 'Wait, hey.
 Why can't I get XP when I cast my spells out of combat?'.
-I asked her, "Do you get XP for Identify as well?".
-"No, just for Heal", she said with an apologizing tone.
+I asked her, "Do you get XP for Identify as well?"
+"No, just for Heal," she said with an apologizing tone.
 'Of course, it is like that.
 Just you wait, system, I am gonna hack the sh+t out of you.'
 This unfair treatment lit a different fire in my heart.
 It burned just as bright as the one asking me to get home.
 However, this one was different.
 It was the same one I always got when faced with a tough challenge.

-'Speaking of, is there a user-based structure in this system as well?
+'Speaking of, is there a role-based structure in this system as well?
 Gotta be, given how closely it resembles our world's technology.
 There must be root access as well'.

 I decided to put the thought in the back of my mind for now.
 Everyone else had checked their attributes and stats as well.
-We decided to move on and explore the caves while our mana/sp recovered.
+We decided to move on and explore the caves while our mana and stamina recovered.
 'If this is how the fight against every crocodile goes, then this might just be the easiest level so far', I mused.

 ···